 ADCET Webinar: Access Plans for VET Educators Professional Learning Resources

-This session explores the free, nationally developed Access Plans for VET Educators Professional Learning Resources available on ADCET.
-Showcasing the comprehensive and adaptable suite of resources, our presenters will demonstrate how they can be accessed and contextualised for your audience.
+This session explored the free, nationally developed Access Plans for VET Educators Professional Learning Resources available on ADCET.
+Showcasing the comprehensive and adaptable suite of resources and how they can be accessed and contextualised for your audience.